 The shoreline of the Boothbay Peninsula is a craggy stretch of inlets, where pleasure craft anchor alongside trawlers and lobster boats.
-The town of Boothbay comprises the village center, Boothbay Harbor, as well as East Boothbay.
+The town of Boothbay comprises the village center, Boothbay Harbor, and East Boothbay.
 The harbor is like a smaller version of Bar Harbor—touristy, but friendly and fun—with pretty, winding streets and lots to explore.
-Commercial Street, Wharf Street, Townsend Avenue, and the By-Way are lined with shops and ice cream parlors.
+Commercial Street, Wharf Street, Townsend Avenue, and the By-Way are lined with shops and ice-cream parlors.
 One of the biggest draws here is the stunning Coastal Maine Botanical Gardens, with its beautiful café and gift shop, as well as its famous children's garden.

 Bath has been a shipbuilding center since 1607.
 The result of its prosperity can be seen in its handsome mix of Federal, Greek Revival, and...